Shrimp Tacos with Creamy Lime Slaw

 - 1 tablespoon vegetable oil

-Adding both red and green cabbage to the slaw gives it a lovely appearance, but if you only have one type of cabbage on hand, it’s ok to use just one color.
+- Adding both red and green cabbage to your cilantro-lime slaw shrimp tacos will give them a lovely appearance, but if you only have one type of cabbage on hand, it’s okay to use just one color.

-If you want to add some extra zip to these tacos, try a drizzle of Sriracha or your favorite hot sauce on top of the coleslaw.
+- If you want to add some extra zip to this shrimp tacos with slaw recipe, try a drizzle of Sriracha or your favorite hot sauce on top of the coleslaw.